 The crowd outside of Cannabis City in Seattle was hot and excited today as reporters and cameras crushed together, blocking an entire lane of traffic.

 Behind Michael is Kevin, 25, who also has no trouble finding recreational weed.
-“I’m here because one of my favorite radio shows, Tom and Curly in the Morning on KIRO, are paying me a hundred bucks to buy weed and call in every couple hours.”
+“I’m here because one of my favorite radio shows, Tom and Curly in the Morning on KIRO, is paying me a hundred bucks to buy weed and call in every couple hours.”
 Behind him is Dan, who works with a medical marijuana dispensary.
 “I’m here to see their set-up,” he says.
-“Retail shops have different regulations than the medical dispensaries so I want to see how they handle product display, packaging, customer flow, that kind of stuff.”
-And so it is with everyone waiting in line for for the doors open, there is more curiosity than clamor.
+“Dispensaries have different regulations than the medical dispensaries so I want to see how they handle product display, packaging, customer flow, that kind of stuff.”
+And so it is with everyone waiting in line for the doors open, there is more curiosity than clamor.

 At noon the doors were supposed to open but there was a delay.
 A 65-year-old retiree named Deb Greene camped out overnight to be the first person to buy legal weed and she was interviewed by everyone, which took forever.
 The mood among the crowd was impatient and people shouted to move things along.
 Reporters outside of a small pool were not allowed inside the store before opening, and the owners would not tell me what strains they had for sale, but large displays of custom glassware could be seen through the door.
 The rumor around the crowd, which I confirmed with the security guards, was that there were about six strains of weed for sale, all pre-measured in two-gram bags selling for around $50 to $58, taxes included.
 That is over $25 a gram, where similar merchandise at a medical dispensary would be closer to $11 a gram.
 When I mention this fact to Michael and Kevin at the front of the line they seem to lose some and enthusiasm and shrug.
 They’ve been waiting this long, might as well give it a try.